danielblagy/budget-app/documentation.md

 1. Deletes http-only cookies storing jwt access and refresh tokens.
 2. Adds jwt tokens to the blacklist, rendering them invalid.

+### POST v1/access/refresh

+🔑 Requires user to be logged in.

+1. Blacklists current access and refresh tokens.
+2. Issues new access and refresh token pair.

 ## v1/users

 TODO